deb-intel/GramineTest/Documentation/devel/building.rst

   .. _POSIX.1-2018 8.3: https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html#tag_08_03

-  This very much depends on particular distribution, so please consult relevant documentation provided by your distro.
+  This very much depends on a particular distribution, so please consult relevant documentation provided by your distro.

 - To compile a patched version of GCC's OpenMP library (``libgomp``), install